Pandademic/cello/README.md

 <a href="https://gitpod.io/#github.com/Pandademic/Latte">![gitpod](https://img.shields.io/static/v1?label=Gitpod&message=Open%20in%20Gitpod&color=orange&logo=Gitpod)</a>
 ---

-Latte is a Open source MIT licenced Package management system.Like homebrew it is mainly ruby.
+Latte is a Open source MIT licenced Package management system.It works by take the name of the package, finding its package.ini file and then getting the source code from the repo or the latest release zip/tar.gz.

 # Install
 - - -

-download the latest zip form the REleases tab
+download the latest zip form the Releases tab

 # Usage
 - - -
-**EXISTING:**
 - Latte help -> Manual
 - Latte InstallImg 'url' -> installs image from url